Parlez-vous français? (Baccara song)

-"Parlez-vous français ?" (/fr/; "Do you speak French?") is a song recorded by Spanish disco duo Baccara –Mayte Mateos and María Mendiola–, with music composed by Rolf Soja and lyrics written by Frank Dostal and Peter Zentner.
+"Parlez-vous français?" (/fr/; "Do you speak French?") is a 1978 song recorded by Spanish disco duo Baccara, consisting of Mayte Mateos and María Mendiola, with music composed by Rolf Soja and lyrics written by Frank Dostal and Peter Zentner.
 It in the Eurovision Song Contest 1978, held in Paris.

 Background

 Conception

 "Parlez-vous français ?" was composed by Rolf Soja with lyrics by Frank Dostal and Peter Zentner, the same team that composed and produced Baccara's breakthrough single "Yes Sir, I Can Boogie" and the follow-ups "Sorry, I'm a Lady", and "Darling".

 The song is an up-tempo disco duet, with the singers describing the importance of speaking French – described as "the language of love and summer".
 One of them at least has recently been on holiday and required a working knowledge of that language in order to have a holiday romance.

 The French-language version of "Parlez-vous français?" was included on Baccara's second studio album Light My Fire and an English version –with the same title– was also released as a single in certain markets.